Gulf Cooperation Council: Jordan and Morocco

-In May 2011, Jordan's request to join the GCC, which had been first submitted 15 years earlier, was accepted and Morocco was invited to join the union.
+In May 2011, Jordan's request to join the GCC, which had been first submitted 15 years earlier, was accepted, and Morocco was invited to join the union.
 In September 2011, a five-year economic plan for both countries was put forward after a meeting between the foreign ministers of both countries and those of the GCC states.
-Although a plan for accession was being looked into, it was noted that there was no timetable for either's accession, and that discussions would continue.
+Although a plan for accession was being looked into, it was noted that there was no timetable for either accession and that discussions would continue.

 As Jordan and Morocco are the only two Arabic-speaking monarchies not currently in the council, the current members see them as strong potential allies.
 Jordan borders Saudi Arabia and is economically connected to the Arab Gulf States.
 Although Morocco is not near the Persian Gulf, the Moroccan foreign minister Taieb Fassi Fihri notes that "geographical distance is no obstacle to a strong relationship".

 Yemen

-Yemen was in negotiations for GCC membership, and hoped to join by 2016.
+Yemen was in negotiations for GCC membership and hoped to join by 2016.
 Although it has no coastline on the Persian Gulf, Yemen lies in the Arabian Peninsula.